shaunlebron/history-of-lisp-parens/README.md

 Lisp.
 I have a feeling we might've forgotten some things that would be useful today, or might influence some new ideas.

-I started by working backwards from today:
+I started by working backwards from today (still filling in blanks):

 - 2015 - [Parinfer]
 - 2014 - [Lispy]